-Both Elementor and Beaver Builder now offer full theme building, but they go about including it in two different ways.
+Both Elementor and Beaver Builder offer full theme building, but go about it in different ways.

-Elementor includes it in the regular Elementor Pro add-on, while Beaver Builder requires you to purchase the separate Beaver Themer extension.
+Elementor includes it in the regular Elementor Pro add-on, while Beaver Builder requires you to purchase a separate Beaver Themer extension.

 Both plugins’ theme building tools are also fully compatible with the Astra theme.
 Yes – even if you’re using a theme builder to design your entire site, it’s still important to choose a quality theme (here’s why!).

-For example, the Astra theme provides a quick-loading foundation that lets you control the global styles for your theme builder, which saves you a ton of time.
+For example, the Astra theme provides a quick-loading foundation that lets you control the global styles for your theme builder, which saves you a lot of time.

 Elementor Theme Building Functionality

-With Elementor’s theme builder, you can create and manage the various parts of your theme from the My Templates area.
+With the Elementor theme builder, you can create and manage your theme from the My Templates area.

-Then, you can either choose from one of Elementor’s pre-built blocks to start your design, or you can build it from scratch.
+Then, you can either choose from one of the pre-built blocks to start your design, or you can build it from scratch.